IN THIS ARTICLE

 You can place a UI canvas directly on an object in the 3D world, as opposed to showing it in screen space.
-To do this, you render a UI canvas to a texture, and then use that texture in a material on a 3D mesh.
+To do this, you render a UI canvas to a texture, and then use that texture in a material of a mesh or actor.

-You can use any material on a component entity to display a texture rendered by a UI canvas.
-If players are to interact with the UI canvas in the 3D world—by clicking with the mouse, for example—an extra UI Canvas on Mesh component is required to be added to the entity.
+You can use any material on an entity to display a texture rendered by a UI canvas.
+To interact with a canvas on a mesh or actor, the entity requires a UI Canvas on Mesh component.

-Add a Mesh component to the component entity and assign it a mesh onto which you want to map your canvas.
+Add a Mesh component to the entity and select a Model Asset.